Internet-Draft OpenPGP Key Replacement October 2024

 An imprint of a public key packet is a generalisation of a fingerprint.
 It is calculated in the same way as the fingerprint, except that it MAY use a digest algorithm other than the one specified for the fingerprint.
 Conversely, the fingerprint of a public key packet can be considered a special case of an imprint.
 A public key packet has only one fingerprint, but may have any number of imprints, each using a different digest algorithm.

-When used in a Replacement Key Subpacket, an imprint MUST use the same digest algorithm as the enclosing signature.
+When used in a Replacement Key subpacket, an imprint MUST use the same digest algorithm as the enclosing signature.
 This guards against key-substitution attacks when referring to keys that use weaker digest algorithms in their fingerprints.
 If the signature's digest algorithm is the same as that used by the fingerprint, then the imprint and the fingerprint will be identical.
 In such a case, the imprint MUST still be included for parsing reasons.

 4.2.
-Graph topology
+Graph Topology

-• An Original Key that claims to have a Replacement Key MUST NOT claim to be the Replacement Key for any other key(s).
+• An original certificate that claims to have a replacement MUST NOT claim to be the replacement for any other(s).

 5. Trust and Validation of the Replacement Key Subpacket